 a model of this rigid body.
 To open it, at the MATLAB® command

 sm_compound_body.
-Double-click subsystem
+Double-click the

-this block diagram.
+The figure shows this diagram.

 Two Rigid Transform blocks represent the spatial relationships between the three frames.
 One block translates the hole frame with respect to the reference frame along the common -X axis.
 The other block translates the peg frame with respect to the reference frame along the common +X axis.
 The figure shows these two blocks.